zliibbe/sick-trick-wish-list-ui/README.md

 ### Iteration 1

-Get all existing tricks on page load and display them on the DOM.
+Get all existing tricks from the API on page load and display them on the DOM.

 Notes:
 - Do not worry about including the delete button for each trick at this point.